This is my complete guide to running a Boston Marathon qualifying time in 2021.

 Follow a marathon training plan that is 100% customized to your individual needs.

-To qualify for the Boston Marathon, run a marathon time significantly faster than the qualifying standard of your age group.
+To qualify for the Boston Marathon, run a marathon time significantly faster than your age group’s qualifying standard.

 With scheduling races, don’t race too frequently.

-Typically, I recommend clients schedule a 10K or half marathon approximately 3-5 weeks prior to their goal BQ marathon race.
+Typically, I recommend clients schedule a 10K or half marathon approximately 3-5 weeks before their goal BQ marathon race.

-Spend some time and browse through popular qualifying races for the Boston Marathon.
+Spend some time and browse through famous qualifying races for the Boston Marathon.

 As you’ll see below, I’ve put together a list of fast BQ courses to help you make an intelligent decision.